 The only electronic devices allowed during testing sessions are those that have been approved for use by the Office of Disability Services.
 Cell phones must be turned off during the test session.
 Students found violating the no electronic use policy will be removed and not allowed to complete the scheduled test session.

-After you complete the test, your Placement Test Summary Form will be available in Student Services where you will meet with a counselor for an explanation of your scores and course placement.
+After you complete the test, your Individual Score Report will be available in Student Services where you will meet with a counselor for an explanation of your scores and course placement.

 If you have questions about the test, feel free to schedule an appointment with a counselor in Student Services.